 Generate request and response classes for actions.

 The following examples show how to use of the code generation tool from the command line for each deployment type.
 Note that user name and password are optional parameters.
-If your credentials for the target Microsoft Dynamics CRM server are stored in the Windows credential vault, you do not have to provide them to run the code generation tool.
+If your credentials for the target Microsoft Dynamics 365 server are stored in the Windows credential vault, you do not have to provide them to run the code generation tool.

 The following sample shows how to run the code generation tool by using claims authentication in Active Directory.
 Note the use of https because this sample server is using Transport Layer Security (TLS) or Secure Sockets Layer (SSL).